JohanMabille/johanmabille.github.io/source/_posts/2014-12-06-aligned-memory-allocator.markdown

     }
 {% endcoderay %}

 Here we see the advantage to have encapsulated aligned memory allocation selection in a dedicated function: the allocate function of the allocator simply forwards to this dedicated function and then handles possible bad allocation.
-The result is a code simple and easy to read.
-Another advantage is you can use **aligned_malloc** and **aligned_free** functions outside the **aligned_allocator** class if you need.
+The result is a simple and easy-to-read code.
+Another advantage is that you can use **aligned_malloc** and **aligned_free** functions outside the **aligned_allocator** class if you need.

 Note: the call to malloc after the MALLOC\_ALREADY\_ALIGNED preprocessor token should be available for 16-bytes aligned memory allocator only (the same applies to the call to free).
 Thus we should provide two versions of **aligned\_malloc** and **aligned\_free** and a specialization of the allocator ofr
 **N = 16**.